Hand and Wrist Care

 The medical term for a broken wrist is distal radius fracture.
 The radius is the larger of the two forearm bones, and fractures to this bone are often the result of a fall or blow to the wrist.
 Broken wrist bones must be reset, and a plaster cast is often applied to help the bone heal properly.
 If a bone is so misplaced that it can’t be reset, surgery may be needed.
 10

-Your Non-Operative Hand & Wrist Doctors
+Your Hand and Wrist Doctors

-Hand & Wrist Injury Treatment
+Hand and Wrist Injury Treatment

 In most cases, non-surgical treatment of a hand, finger, or wrist injury is the first line of action.
 This may include: